epot/Polar2Strava/README.md

 -----

 Run python polar2strava.py --folder=data [--email=raymond.barre@gmail.com]
-(the email passed has to be the one associated to your Strava account).
+(the email passed has to be the one associated to your Strava account, and it requires a smtp on localhost).
 Connect to Strava a few minutes later and go to "new activites tab"